jpdery/moobile-core-doc/Source/ViewController/ViewControllerStack.md

 ### popViewController() {#popViewController}

-Removes top view controller using the same view transition that was used to push it and destroy it.
+Removes the top view controller using the same view transition that was used to push it and destroy it.

 #### Returns: